paperswithcode/torchbench/README.md

 Steps to benchmark your model on the sotabench website:

 1) Create a `benchmark.py` in the root of your repository.
-Below you can see the example `benchmark.py` file added to the torchvision library to test one of the models there:
+Below you can see an example `benchmark.py` file added to the [torchvision](https://github.com/pytorch/vision/tree/master/torchvision) repository to test one of its constituent models:

 ```python
 from torchbench.image_classification import ImageNet